-- The Authority will comply with the conditions attached to the payments and - The grants or contributions will be received.
+- The Authority will comply with the conditions attached to the payments and; - The grants or contributions will be received.

 Amounts recognised as due to the Authority are not credited to the Comprehensive Income and Expenditure Statement until conditions attached to the grant or contribution have been satisfied.
-Conditions are stipulations that specify that the future economic benefits or service potential embodied in the asset acquired using the grant or contribution are required to be consumed by the recipient as specified or future economic benefits or service potential must be returned to the transferor.
+Conditions are stipulations that specify that the future economic benefits or service potential embodied in the asset in the form of a grant or contribution are required to be consumed by the recipient as specified or future economic benefits or service potential must be returned to the transferor.